George Flanagan Jr

-George Flanagan Jr (born 4 December 2004) is an English professional rugby league footballer who plays as a for the Huddersfield Giants in Super League.
+George Flanagan Jr (born 4 December 2004) is an English professional rugby league footballer who plays as a or for the Huddersfield Giants in the Super League.

-Background

-His father George Flanagan Sr also played professional rugby league.

 Career

-2025
+Bradford Bulls

+Flanagan made a try-scoring debut for Bradford Bulls against London Broncos in July 2022, a game in which his father, George Flanagan Sr, also played.

+Huddersfield Giants

 Flanagan Jr. made his debut in round 2 of the 2025 Super League season for the Giants against the Leigh Leopards in a 24-10 loss.

 In April 2025 Flanagan Jr signed a new contract with the Giants which will keep him there until 2027.